chocbic172/year-1-webtech/README.md

   encourage more users to sign up.
 A users address can instead be saved in the checkout stage.
 - Client side (in browser) form validation has been turned off to demonstrate website capabilities.
 In a real deployment it would be beneficial to enable this.
+- Prepared SQL statements are used to generate all user related INSERTs.
+This prevents SQL injection attacks.
+We also filter out HTML/XSS attacks by escaping special HTML characters.

 ## Wider Reading
 W3, MDN, PHP Docs